semgrep/semgrep-docs/docs/getting-started.md

 # Check for Python == where the left and right sides are the same (often a bug)
 $ semgrep -e '$X == $X' --lang=py path/to/src

-# Run the auto ruleset which uses recommended rules for your code!
+# Automatically survey languages and frameworks and run recommended rules from the Registry
 $ semgrep --config=auto path/to/src
 ```